CryptoTL: Private, Efficient and Secure Transfer Learning: Privacy-Preserving Transfer Learning: The Methodology

-While the novel methods in CKKS allow HE over floating point numbers, they also introduce approximation errors into the computation.
-In general, the larger the scale $\Delta$ the smaller the impact of the approximation errors.\footnote{ In SEAL, $\Delta$ can not arbitrarily increased to support arbitrary accuracy. $\Delta$, thereby, is limited to $60\,$bit, but one also has to consider reserving enough precision ($60-\text{log}_2\Delta$ bits) before the decimal point.} However, increasing $\Delta$ also requires larger CKKS parameters to achieve the same security, further increasing the runtime.
-Therefore, using CKKS in machine learning applications requires choosing a trade-off between runtime, accuracy of computations, and security.

-\paragraph{SIMD Encoding.} In the CKKS encryption scheme, one can encrypt a vector of floating point numbers into only one ciphertext.
+\paragraph{SIMD Encoding.} In the CKKS encryption scheme, one can encrypt a vector of real numbers into only one ciphertext.
 Homomorphic additions and multiplications then affect these encrypted vectors elementwise, similar to SIMD instructions on modern CPUs.
 Additionally, one can also perform a cyclic rotation of the encrypted vectors, allowing to implement efficient SIMD algorithms for fast classifications.
 HE adds a lot of computational overhead to the classification task.
 Therefore, one should use this SIMD capabilities of the CKKS encryption scheme to speed up homomorphic classifications.
-We use the following SIMD-algorithms in our homomorphic implementation.
+We use the following SIMD-algorithms in our experimental evaluation of the CryptoTL framework, while noting that CryptoTL can be applied to different use cases requiring additional layer implementations, such as 2D convolutions.

 \paragraph{Dense-Layer.} We use the babystep-giantstep optimized diagonal method~\cite{DBLP:conf/crypto/HaleviS14,DBLP:conf/eurocrypt/HaleviS15,DBLP:conf/crypto/HaleviS18} to efficiently implement the matrix-vector product of a plain matrix $M\in\R^{t\times t}$ and an encrypted vector $\vec{x}\in\R^t$: